PennLINC/xcp_d/docs/usage.rst

 Singularity
 ===============
 If you are computing on a :abbr:`HPC (High-Performance Computing)`, we recommend Singularity.
-See :ref:`singularity-install` for installation questions.
+See :any:`singularity-install` for installation questions.
 ::

     $ singularity run --cleanenv xcp_d.simg \